oracle-devrel/terraform-oci-backstage/README.md

     > terraform apply
     ```

     **Note**: the infrastructure will be available in few minutes, however the Backstage setup will take much longer to complete (up to 15 minutes).
 To monitor the process:
     1. connect via SSH to the instance
     2. launch the following command
         ```shell
         $ tail -fn 100 /var/log/cloud-init-output.log
         ```
+3. Get the public IP of the instance from the Terraform output and open http://<PUBLIC_IP>:3000 in your browser

 ## URLs
 For more information about `Backstage`: